Skip to main content

 Step 1: Add the domain

-First, start by adding the domain at Probely as follows:
+First, start by adding the domain at Snyk API & Web as follows:

-4. Type the name of your domain and click on ADD.
+4. Type the hostname of your domain and click on Add.

 You will be presented with the information you need to create the TXT record in your DNS.
 Don't close the dialog.